-- 4. ElementRange and ElementList always refer to cell faces, and GridLocation is ignored. - 5.
+- Default names for the Descriptor_t, BCDataSet_t, and UserDefinedData_t lists are as shown; users may choose other legitimate names.
+Legitimate names must be unique within a given instance of BC_t and shall not include the names BCProperty, BCType, DataClass, DimensionalUnits, FamilyName, GridLocation, InwardNormalIndex, InwardNormalList, Ordinal, PointList, PointRange or ReferenceState. - 2.
+GridLocation is optional; if absent its default value is Vertex.
+For other allowble values, see the table below. - 3.
+One of PointRange or PointList must be specified but not both.
+They must define a face subrange of the zone. - 4.
 InwardNormalIndex is only an option for structured grids.
 For unstructured grid boundaries, it should not be used.
-InwardNormalIndex may have only one nonzero element, whose sign indicates the computational-coordinate direction of the BC patch normal; this normal points into the interior of the zone. - 6.
+InwardNormalIndex may have only one nonzero element, whose sign indicates the computational-coordinate direction of the BC patch normal; this normal points into the interior of the zone. - 5.
 InwardNormalList contains a list of vectors normal to the BC patch pointing into the interior of the zone.
-It is a function of PhysicalDimension and ListLength.
-The vectors are located at the vertices of the BC patch when PointRange or PointList is used with GridLocation set to Vertex.
-They are located at cell-face midpoints when PointRange or PointList is used with GridLocation set to FaceCenter (or IFaceCenter, etc.), or when ElementRange or ElementList is used.
-The vectors are not required to have unit magnitude. - 7.
-If a range (PointRange or ElementRange) and InwardNormalList are specified, an ordering convention is needed for indices on the BC patch.
+It is a function of PhysicalDimension and ListLength[].
+The vectors are located at the vertices of the BC patch when GridLocation is set to Vertex.
+Otherwise, they are located at edge/face midpoints.
+The vectors are not required to have unit magnitude. - 6.
+If PointRange and InwardNormalList are specified, an ordering convention is needed for indices on the BC patch.
 An ordering convention is also needed if a range is specified and local data is present in the BCDataSet_t substructures.
 FORTRAN multidimensional array ordering is used.

-BCType specifies the boundary-condition type, which gives general information on the boundarycondition equations to be enforced.
-BCType_t is defined in Section 9.7 along with the meanings of all the BCType values.
+BCType specifies the boundary-condition type, which gives general information on the boundary-condition equations to be enforced.